-As is clear from the questionnaire responses there is not a single VCS that will satisfy the needs of all projects, librarians, developers, and users within the collaboration.
-Also from the responses there are currently three different VCSs in active use within the collaboration: Git [2], Subversion [3], and CVS [4].
+As is clear from the questionnaire responses there is not a single VCS that will satisfy the needs of all projects, librarians, developers, and users within the LSC.
+Also from the responses there are currently three different VCSs in active use within the LSC: Git [2], Subversion [3], and CVS [4].

 Subversion, like CVS, is a centralized VCS and according to the Subversion project webpage it "was originally designed to be a better CVS"[5], it therefore targets the same development and social models as CVS.
-Git is a distributed VCS, and therefore its strengths are more evident when used in distributed development and social models it does not however need to be used in a distributed setup.
+Git is a distributed VCS, and therefore its strengths are more evident when used in distributed development and social models - it does not however need to be used in a distributed setup.

-In order to provide the most flexibility to project librarians it is the recommendation of the Version Control Subcommittee that either Git or Subversion should be used for new software development and the support of CVS for legacy projects should be provided, i.e. no new software project should use CVS.
+In order to provide the most flexibility to project librarians it is the recommendation of the Version Control Sub-committee that either Git or Subversion should be used for new software development and the support of CVS for legacy projects should be provided, i.e. no new software project should use CVS, unless there is a good reason to (e.g. the Virgo collaboration VCS usage is strictly tied to CVS and any migration to another system would not, at the moment, be worth the effort).
 The final decision on what VCS, and which social/development model, to use is left up to the librarian of the project in question.
+Further discussion between the LSC and Virgo collaborations on the subject of version control should be planned.